-Black chokeberry or Aronia is a deciduous shrub with slightly tart, sour-sweet berries that are nice and healthy.
-Learn how to preserve these delicious berries in the freezer to have year-round access to their benefits.
+Black chokeberry, or Aronia, is a deciduous shrub that produces slightly tart, sour-sweet berries known for their health benefits.
+Learn how to preserve these delicious berries in the freezer for year-round access to their advantages.

-There are few calories in chokeberries, but there are a lot of vitamins, minerals, and beta-carotene.
-The berries are rich in vitamins C, P, E, PP, and B vitamins.
-In addition, aronia berries also contain a number of trace elements, mainly iron, boron, iodine compounds, copper, manganese, and molybdenum.
+Chokeberries, also known as aronia berries, are low in calories but high in vitamins, minerals, and beta-carotene.
+These berries are particularly rich in vitamin C, vitamin P, vitamin E, niacin (PP), and various B vitamins.
+Therefore, harvesting and cleaning aronia is quite simple.
+Additionally, aronia berries contain several trace elements, including iron, boron, iodine, copper, manganese, and molybdenum.

-You harvest aronia like many other plants in the autumn (September-October), preferably after the first frost.
-During this time, you can collect well-ripened berries, which will later become excellent components of jam, fruit compotes, coulis, liqueurs, and other yummy goodies.
-However, August this year in my area was unnaturally hot, and the sun heat started drying the fruit.
-So I decided to pick aronia berries earlier to save them from drying out.
+Typically, aronia is harvested in the autumn (September to October), preferably after the first frost.
+During this time, the berries are well-ripened and make excellent ingredients for jam, fruit compotes, coulis, liqueurs, and other delicious treats.
+However, due to an unusually hot August in my area, the heat began to dry out the fruit.
+As a result, I decided to pick the aronia berries earlier to prevent them from drying out.

-You can preserve aronia for winter in several ways, depending on how you are going to use it later.
-I like to add aronia berries to the dough when baking muffins and fruit cakes and use it together with other types of berries to make fruit drinks.
-So, my main requirement is to save the form of the berries.
-Freezing whole berries is the perfect option.
-How great that chokeberry perfectly tolerates freezing without losing its beneficial properties.
+You can preserve aronia berries for winter in several ways, depending on how you plan to use them later.
+I enjoy adding aronia berries to the dough when baking muffins and fruit cakes, and I also use them alongside other types of berries to make fruit drinks.
+My main goal is to maintain the shape of the berries, so freezing them whole is the perfect option.
+It’s great that chokeberries can withstand the freezing process without losing their beneficial properties.

 You can also store aronia in the freezer pureed.
 Take 1 part sugar for 3 parts of berries.
 I had 200 g of sugar with 600 g of aronia berries combined and then blended into a fine mixture.
 Transfer the aronia pure into a container that can be used in the freezer.